keptn/keptn.github.io/content/_index.md

 <br>
 <strong>Enterprise-grade control plane for cloud-native delivery and automated operations</strong><br><br>
-Deployable on any Kubernetes cluster, keptn converts your cluster into a self-healing, autonomous cloud fabric.
+Keptn can be deployed on any Kubernetes cluster and converts it into a self-healing autonomous cloud fabric.